mintybayleaf/mintybayleaf/README.md

 Hi!
 I am Bailey, just another programmer taking it one day at a time.

-I am always looking for freelance/contract work so feel free to reach out on LinkedIn with the link below

 ## My hobbies

-I really like to climb big rocks, spend too much money on magic the gathering, and dive deep into my tabletop rpg campaigns.
+I like to climb big rocks, spend too much money on magic the gathering, and dive deep into my tabletop rpg campaigns.

 ## My Stats